What is a prescribed burn?

 Why does FIU need a prescribed burn?

 The FIU Nature Preserve features a 1-acre pine Rockland ecosystem in the center.
-This “globally imperiled” ecosystem is only found in South Florida; only 2% remain of Miami Dade County’s original pine Rockland.
+This “globally imperiled” ecosystem is only found in South Florida; only 2% remain of Miami-Dade County’s original pine Rockland.
 Today approximately 4,000 of the original 185,000 acres of pine Rockland on the Miami Rock Ridge still remain.
-The largest stands include the Richmond Pineland tract that encompasses Miami Zoo (850 acres), Navy Wells pineland Preserve south of Homestead (400 acres), and Nixon Smiley Pineland Preserve east of Kendall Tamiami Airport (120 acres).
-Pine Rocklands contain the highest plant diversity of any other habitat in Florida and are home to more than 400 native plants, some of which are among Florida’s rarest species.
+The largest stands include the Richmond Pineland tract that encompasses Miami Zoo (850 acres), Navy Wells Pineland Preserve south of Homestead (400 acres), and Nixon Smiley Pineland Preserve east of Kendall Tamiami Airport (120 acres).
+Pine rocklands contain the highest plant diversity of any other habitat in Florida and are home to more than 400 native plants, some of which are among Florida’s rarest species.
 4 federally endangered, 50+ state endangered or threatened.
 Fire plays a vital role in this ecosystem.
-Pine Rockland species have adapted to periodic fires, and many species in this type of ecosystem are actually dependent on fire for their survival.
-In its natural state, pine Rocklands would have a fire every 3 to 7 years, usually created by lightning strikes.
-Experts say the prescribed fire is the only way to preserve pinelands within urbanized areas.
+Pine rockland species have adapted to periodic fires, and many species in this type of ecosystem are actually dependent on fire for their survival.
+In its natural state, pine rocklands would have a fire every 3 to 7 years, usually created by lightning strikes.
+Experts say the prescribed fire is the only way to preserve the ecosystem within urbanized areas.

 How does a prescribed burn work?

 A crew from the Florida Forest Service who have been trained in fire safety and management will set a series of small fires in the burn area.
 The fire will be controlled with a variety of methods including setting backfires and water.
 Fire breaks, which are a space clear of flammable materials to stop the fire from moving out of the burn area, will surround burn location.
 The Florida Forest Service will also have equipment on-site including a fire engine.